Rick Simpson Oil Tolerance Guide

 Possibly the most common question concerning RSO is people wondering how much RSO is safe to take.
 Ultimately, your RSO dosage is dependent on your existing tolerance level to cannabis.
 If you’ve never smoked weed or taken an edible before, your RSO journey is going to start small.
 Take things low and slow and work your way up toward larger RSO dosages.

-Beginners should start with a very small amount of RSO—essentially an amount that’s a quarter of a size of a grain of rice.
+Beginners should start with a very small amount of RSO — essentially an amount that’s a quarter of the size of a grain of rice.
 Yes, this looks like an absurdly small portion, just a pinprick, but you will feel the effects quickly.
 Your journey with RSO should start with something called “microdosing,” as in you practice taking very small amounts of the drug to test how your body reacts.
-Your reactions include physiological benefits, drawbacks, and desirable and undesirable side effects.
-Side effects include daytime sleepiness and disorientation, but this should fade after a few weeks of regular use.
-Eventually, your tolerance will minimize the psychoactive effects and keep you functional.
+Your experience may vary depending on your tolerance, dosage, and timing.
+Some users report feeling drowsy or disoriented at higher amounts, especially when starting, which is why beginning with a low dose and adjusting gradually is important.

 A standard dosage of RSO with normal to high tolerance is roughly the size of a grain of rice.
-For a single patient, the goal is to gradually consume about 60g of RSO over a period of 90 days.
+There is no universal target amount for RSO use, and dosing should always be adjusted based on individual tolerance and experience level.

 Can You Take RSO If You’re New To Cannabis?

 Anyone can take RSO, but it’s a good idea to measure your expectations and dosages based on your previous cannabis experience.
-RSO is a “full spectrum” oil meaning that it contains all the benefits of the cannabis plant.
-It can help with many health conditions, depending on the dosage.
+RSO is a “full spectrum” oil, meaning it contains a range of cannabinoids found in the cannabis plant.
+Because of its potency, it’s important to approach it with a clear understanding of your tolerance and desired experience.

 Why Do People Use RSO?

-The oil takes about 45 minutes to kick in, but depends on how you ingest it.
-Some people consume RSO by eating it, which takes between 15-45 minutes to activate.
+The oil takes about 45 minutes to kick in, but it depends on how you ingest it.
+Some people consume RSO by eating it, which takes between 15 and 45 minutes to activate.
 RSO tinctures can be taken sublingually (under the tongue) and have a much more immediate effect, typically less than 15 minutes.
-RSO can also be vaporized via a dab rig, which will also have you feeling the effects immediately.
-RSO can also be added to your coffee or tea.

 What Should I Know About RSO Dosing?

-The smaller the better, even if you believe you have a high cannabis or THC tolerance.
-You can always take more; you cannot take less.
-If you are taking RSO during the day, or you’re worried about its immediate side effects, you should wait an hour between dosages.
-If you feel you need more, take amounts that are less than ⅓ of a grain of rice and then increase the dosage toward your desired experience.
+The smaller the amount, the better — even if you believe you have a high cannabis or THC tolerance.
+You can always take more, but you can’t take less once it’s in your system.
+If you’re taking RSO during the day or want a more controlled experience, wait at least an hour between doses.
+If you feel you need more, increase your amount in very small increments — less than a ⅓ of a grain of rice — and adjust based on your experience.

 RSO can be diluted into tinctures, where it’s much easier to calculate in milligrams.
 RSO tinctures can be measured by their THC and dosage levels, and tinctures can be taken orally or added to food or drink.

 THC distillates can also be taken orally via capsules, such as THC PLUS (made with RSO) Capsules.
-The capsule form of RSO is an effective and high potency, made from full spectrum cannabis that’s lab tested.
-RSO capsules can deliver a more consistent and precise amount of THC and are recommended for high-tolerance consumers that require therapeutic doses.
+The capsule form of RSO is a high-potency option made from full spectrum cannabis and lab tested for consistency.
+RSO capsules can deliver a more measured and precise amount of THC and are often preferred by experienced consumers looking for a stronger, more consistent experience.

 What Products Can Be Made With RSO?

 Beyond tinctures and capsules, RSO can be used to make edibles, cannabutter, and more.
-RSO can be ingested, smoked, or applied via the skin, making it extremely versatile.
+RSO can be ingested or applied via the skin, making it extremely versatile.
 RSO can be added to basic gummy recipes, compound butters, and home tinctures.

-Traditional tinctures are made by dissolving herbs or medicine in alcohol—RSO is created by dissolving cannabis in ethanol.
+Traditional tinctures are made by dissolving herbs or medicine in alcohol; RSO is created by dissolving cannabis in ethanol.
 RSO extract can be added to many things, such as carrier oils like MCT.
 RSO tinctures can be added to foods, making dosage much more manageable.
-If you or your patient are having trouble taking RSO via the syringe method, it’s a good idea to adjust dosages and potency levels through food.
+If you’re having trouble taking RSO via the syringe method, it’s a good idea to adjust dosages and potency levels through food.